Donche/Donche/README.md

-- 👋 Hi, I’m Chen DANG
-- 🌱 I’m currently a 3rd year PhD candidate on "Heuristics Learning for Network Optimization Problem" at Paris Dauphine University - PSL and Orange Labs.
-- 👨‍🎓 My research is focused on Machine Learning, Heuristic Algorithms, and Combinatorial Optimization.
-- 📫 To reach me, to teach me, or to collaborate: chdangg@gmail.com
+# Chen Dang

+👋 Hello!
+I'm a Machine Learning Engineer & Researcher with a PhD from Paris Sciences et Lettres University (PSL).

+🔬 My research focuses on heuristic algorithms and optimization, with publications in AAAI and ECML.

+🚀 Currently building [SavoirX](https://savoirx.ai), an LLM-powered platform helping people learn French more effectively through AI writing assistance and personalized learning.

+💻 Tech stack: Python, C/C++, TensorFlow, PyTorch, Vue.js, GCP

+🌍 Based in Paris, France

+📫 Connect with me: chdangg@gmail.com

 <!---
 Donche/Donche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.